SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

 ---

-No that I have an embedding function, I can populate my database.
+Now that I have an embedding function, I can populate my database.
 I want to do this when I start my program, if the storage is empty, to make it easier for me to test.

 ```rust